How To Become A Home Inspector In Massachusetts: 6 Steps

 Professional Home Inspection Institute (PHII)

-PHII offers multiple courses, marketing resources, and business support for inspectors who are new and inspectors who have established themselves over the years.
-Each course is estimated to take about 1-2 weeks to complete and will always be accessible to members.
+PHII offers multiple courses, marketing resources, and business support for new inspectors and inspectors who have established themselves over the years.
+Each course is estimated to take 1-2 weeks to complete and will always be accessible to members.
 Their online home inspector certification course costs $595.

 Final Thoughts On Becoming A Home Inspector In Massachusetts

-The steps required to become a home inspector in Massachusetts are fairly straightforward, but completing the necessary number of inspections may take some time.
-Massachusetts requires prospective home inspectors to complete 75 hours of field training, 100 indirectly supervised inspections, and 25 supervision under direct supervision of a licensed home inspector.
-Even if you pass the field training and National Home Inspector Exam (NHIE) fairly quickly, it can take a few months to complete the required inspections.
+The steps required to become a home inspector in Massachusetts are pretty straightforward, but completing the necessary number of inspections may take some time.
+Massachusetts requires prospective home inspectors to complete 75 hours of field training, 100 indirectly supervised inspections, and 25 supervision under the direct supervision of a licensed home inspector.
+Even if you pass the field training and National Home Inspector Exam (NHIE) reasonably quickly, completing the required inspections can take a few months.

 Some essential tasks and reminders to consider when beginning your career in home inspection in Massachusetts include: